suchsoak/Docker-Files/README.md

 We have here scrips to get hacker tools like nmap, aircrack-ng.
 Also to get programming languages and many other scrips.
 Enjoy and have fun.

-To improve the understanding I will put as an update, something like: v1.0.0 and so on.
 So I'll also put in more scrips over time.

 If you want to take the docker images use this command: `docker system prune -a`